Hassanjadi/Hassanjadi/README.md

 # hassanjadi - Developer

 ## About me
 I am Hassan Jadi ( Developer ).
 I love creating things aswell as solving problems, my interest in computer science and math has always been a big passion and driver of mine.
 I'm a Full Stack developer, my preferred language is Javascript.
 I would ideally always like to work on applications and producing innovative ideas.

-<p>Hi!
-My name is Hasssan Jadi</p>
-<p>"Welcome to my GitHub repository!
-I'm thrilled to have you here exploring my projects and code.
-Feel free to browse through the repositories, open issues, and contribute.
-Your presence is appreciated, and I hope you find something valuable here.
-Happy coding!"</p>
+Happy coding!

 <p>
   <a href="https://www.medium.com/@hassanjadi" target="_blank">